MyllenaAPrado/ViGBLiF/README.md

 ## Citation
 If you use this code in your research, please cite our paper:

+Note: The citation will be updated once the paper is published
 ```
 @article{ViGBLiF,
   author = {Author Name, et al.},